NFL Team Grades for Week 3

 Result: Lost 27-14

-The Broncos just might have a familiar problem at quarterback.
-Case Keenum was supposed to be the answer at the position—at least for the near future—but he hasn't been as efficient or as careful with the football as the Broncos would like.
+The Broncos might have a familiar problem at quarterback.
+Case Keenum was supposed to be the answer—at least for the near future—but he hasn't been as efficient or as careful with the football as the Broncos would like.

 Keenum had a red-zone interception against Baltimore on Sunday and now has five picks on the season.
 That's a big problem for a team with enough of a running game and enough defensive talent to win with a game manager at quarterback—so long as he is careful with the ball.

-Against the Ravens, though, simply managing the game wasn't enough.
+Against the Ravens, though, managing the game wasn't enough.
 Running back Phillip Lindsay was ejected for throwing a punch in the second quarter, and the Broncos needed Keenum to take over with the passing game.
 Though he completed 22 of his 34 attempts, Keenum failed to challenge Baltimore deep.
 This made defending the Denver offense less of a challenge.

-The Denver defense deserves some blame, too, though, as it allowed Baltimore to convert eight of 16 third-down attempts and failed to preserve an early lead.
+The defense deserves some blame too, though, as it allowed Baltimore to convert eight of 16 third-down attempts and failed to preserve an early lead.

 Week 3 Grade: D